awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

     - existence is conceived as an external truth
     - cannot be explicated through duration of time
   - _axioms_: all things that are
+  - a thought cannot be limited by a body

 # Ethics (Dr. Darren Staloff)